 Geographic Information Systems (GIS)

-Provides data and analysis services to City of Pittsburgh Departments and Authorities, and works collaboratively to improve internal and external Interactive Web Applications.
-It incorporates Open Data into divisional workflow for better sharing and more standardized data use by all.
-Key responsibilities include addressing, as well as development and application of improved tools for 2-D and 3-D mapping and analysis.
-This division collaborates with outside agencies to establish critical authoritative data with a focus on greater accuracy for the 2020 Census.
+Provides data and analysis services to City of Pittsburgh Departments and Authorities, and works to improve internal and external interactive web applications.
+Incorporates open data into divisional workflow for better sharing and more standardized data use by all.
+Key responsibilities include development and application of improved tools for 2-D and 3-D mapping and analysis, and collaboration with outside agencies to establish authoritative data with a focus on greater accuracy for the 2020 Census.

 Public Art & Civic Design